4. Commonly Used Classes in the Java

 while(true){

-IN = new BufferedReader(new InputStreamReader(System.in));
+IN=new BufferedReader(new InputStreamReader(System.in));

-// Prompt for the model
+// the model is requested

-// Done?
+// finished?

-if(pattern.trim().toLowerCase().equals("end")) break;
+if(modèle.trim().toLowerCase().equals("fin")) break;

-// create the regular expression
+// we create the regular expression

 while(true){

-// Done?
+// finished?

-if(string.trim().toLowerCase().equals("end")) break;
+if(chaine.trim().toLowerCase().equals("fin")) break;

 // create the matcher object

-// search for occurrences of the pattern
+// search for occurrences of the

-// we have a match
+// we have an occurrence

-// display it
+// we display it

-+"] at position "+results.start());
++"] en position "+résultats.start());

-// display sub-elements
+// display of sub-elements

-for(int j=1;j<=results.groupCount();j++){
+for(int j=1;j<=résultats.groupCount();j++){

 }//for j